Arte Moreno: Angels owner

+In the 2023 offseason, the Angels lost two-time AL MVP Shohei Ohtani to free agency after they failed to offer a better deal than the Los Angeles Dodgers.
+Following the Dodgers's victories in the 2024 and 2025 World Series, criticism of Moreno increased from Angels fans who felt the team could have made a playoff run with Trout and Ohtani.

+As of 2025, the Angels hold the longest active postseason drought of any MLB team, having not made the postseason or posted a winning record since the 2014 season.

 Other business interests

 On February 26, 2006, Moreno led a partnership of buyers to purchase Radio 830 KMXE, the nation's largest Spanish-language AM radio station.
 For the 2006 and 2007 seasons Radio 830 KMXE served as the Spanish-language radio broadcast outlet for the Angels.
 On July 17, 2007, the station began broadcasting from new studios located in Angel Stadium.
 Just before the 2008 season the station became AM830 KLAA (AM) and went all English language, including the Angels game broadcasts.
 The station has since added morning and afternoon sports talk shows to its lineup.

 While it seems a new trend for sports teams to buy their own radio stations (see the St. Louis Cardinals and the Washington Commanders), for the Angels it is a tradition started by team founder Gene Autry, who owned 710 KMPC and broadcast the games for years.

 Personal life

 Moreno has been married twice.
 He has three children.

 In 1997, Moreno and his wife established the Moreno Family Foundation, which supports non-profit organizations focusing on youth and education.
 It also has provided support to the athletic programs at the University of Arizona.

 Aside from this, Moreno is vigilant about maintaining his privacy.
 He refuses most interview requests, and does not discuss his personal life publicly.
 His family and friends also avoid commenting on his personal life publicly, though off the record, those who know him describe him as "unabashed in his support of Republican politics" and as particularly dedicated to his family.

 In September 2020 he endorsed Donald Trump for president, saying "it’s very necessary to vote for President Trump".